 Instructions

-3. Peel the potatoes and slice them into ½ -inch thick sticks – somewhere between regular fries and steak fries.
+2. Peel and slice the potatoes.
+Peel the potatoes and slice them into ½-inch thick sticks – somewhere between regular fries and steak fries.

-4. Place the sliced potatoes in cold water and leave for 20 minutes.
+3. Soak, drain and dry the potatoes.
+Place the sliced potatoes in cold water and leave for 20 minutes.
 This helps remove some of the starch.
+After soaking, drain the potatoes, rinse under water and drain them again.
+Transfer them to a bowl.
+Pat the potatoes with a paper towel until they are dry.

 Notes